-- The fund generally invests in US large and mid cap stocks which are contained in the MSCI USA Quality ESG Low Carbon Select 100% Hedged to EUR Index.
-The relative weightings of the companies correspond to their weightings in the index. - The investment objective is to replicate the price and return performance of the MSCI USA Quality ESG Low Carbon Select 100% Hedged to EUR Index net of fees.
-The stock exchange price may differ from the net asset value. - The purpose of the Currency Hedge is to limit the profit or loss generated from foreign exchange exposure when holding an US Dollar denominated asset in a currency other than US Dollars.
+- The fund generally invests in US large and mid cap stocks which are contained in the MSCI USA Quality ESG Low Carbon Select Index.
+The relative weightings of the companies correspond to their weightings in the index. - The investment objective is to replicate the price and return performance of the MSCI USA Quality ESG Low Carbon Select Index net of fees.
+The stock exchange price may differ from the net asset value. - The fund is passively managed.